ietf-wg-alto/draft-ietf-alto-path-vector/draft-ietf-alto-path-vector.md

 --- abstract

-This document is an extension to the base Application-Layer Traffic Optimization protocol {{RFC7285}}.
-While the current ALTO Cost Services only allow applications to obtain numerical/ordinal cost values on an end-to-end path defined by its source and destination, the present extension enables the provision of abstracted information on particular Abstract Network Elements on the path.
-These Abstract Network Elements, or simply Elements, are components of the network which handle data packets, and their properties may have an impact on the end-to-end performance of the applications' traffic.
-Examples of such Elements include physical devices such as routers, cables and interfaces, and aggregations of devices such as subnetworks and data centers.
-Such information is useful for applications whose performance is impacted by particular Abstract Network Elements they traverse or by their properties.
-Applications having the choice among several connection paths may use this information to select paths accordingly and improve their performance.
-In particular, they may infer that several paths share common links and prevent traffic bottlenecks by avoiding such paths.
-This document introduces a new cost type called Path Vector.
-A Path Vector is an array of entities that each identifies an Abstract Network Element (ANE).
-Each ANE is associated with a set of properties.
-ANE properties are conveyed by an ALTO information resource called "Property Map", that can be packed together with the Path Vectors in a multipart response.
-They can also be obtained via a separate ALTO request to a Property Map.
-An ALTO Property Map is an extension to the ALTO protocol, that is specified in another document entitled "Unified Properties for the ALTO Protocol"
+This document is an extension to the base Application-Layer Traffic Optimization (ALTO) protocol.
+It extends the ALTO Cost Map service and ALTO Property Map service so that the application can decide which endpoint(s) to connect based on not only numerical/ordinal cost values but also details of the paths.
+This is useful for applications whose performance is impacted by specified components of a network on the end-to-end paths, e.g., they may infer that several paths share common links and prevent traffic bottlenecks by avoiding such paths.
+This extension introduces a new abstraction called Abstract Network Element (ANE) to represent these components and encodes a network path as a vector of ANEs.
+Thus, it provides a more complete but still abstract graph representation of the underlying network(s) for informed traffic optimization among endpoints.
-{{I-D.ietf-alto-unified-props-new}}.

 --- middle

 {::include introduction.md}